Ink wash painting: Technique, materials and tools

 Once a stroke is painted it cannot be changed or erased.
-As a result ink and wash painting is a technically demanding art form requiring great skill, concentration, and years of training.
+As a result, ink and wash painting is a technically demanding art form requiring great skill, concentration, and years of training.

-The Four Treasures is summarized in a four word couplet: "文房四寶: 筆、墨、紙、硯," (Pinyin: wénfáng sìbǎo: bǐ, mò, zhǐ, yàn) "The four jewels of the study: Brush, Ink, Paper, Inkstone" by Chinese scholar-official or literati class, which are also indispensable tools and materials for East Asian painting.
+The Four Treasures is summarized in a four-word couplet: "文房四寶: 筆、墨、紙、硯," (Pinyin: wénfáng sìbǎo: bǐ, mò, zhǐ, yàn) "The four jewels of the study: Brush, Ink, Paper, Inkstone" by Chinese scholar-official or literati class, which are also indispensable tools and materials for East Asian painting.

 Brush

-The earliest intact ink brush was found in 1954 in the tomb of a Chu citizen from the Warring States period (475-221 BCE) located in an archaeological dig site Zuo Gong Shan 15 near Changsha.
+The earliest intact ink brush was found in 1954 in the tomb of a Chu citizen from the Warring States period (475–221 BCE) located in an archaeological dig site Zuo Gong Shan 15 near Changsha.
 This primitive version of an ink brush found had a wooden stalk and a bamboo tube securing the bundle of hair to the stalk.
 Legend wrongly credits the invention of the ink brush to the later Qin general Meng Tian.
 Traces of a writing brush, however, were discovered on the Shang jades, and were suggested to be the grounds of the oracle bone script inscriptions.

 The writing brush entered a new stage of development in the Han dynasty.
 First, the decorative craft of engraving and inlaying on the pen-holder appeared.
 Second, some writings on the production of writing brush have also survived.
 For example, the first monograph on the selection, production and function of a writing brush was written by Cai Yong in the eastern Han dynasty.
 Third, the special form of "hairpin white pen" appeared.
 Officials in the Han dynasty often sharpened the end of the brush and stuck it in their hair or hat for their convenience.
 Worshipers also often put pen on their heads to show respect.

-During the Yuan and Ming dynasties Huzhou emerged a group of pen making experts, such as Wu Yunhui, Feng Yingke, Lu Wenbao, Zhang Tianxi, etc. Huzhou has been the center of Chinese brush making since the Qing dynasty.
-At the same time, there was many famous brushes in other places, such as the Ruyang Liu brush in Henan province, the Li Dinghe brush in Shanghai, and the Wu Yunhui in Jiangxi province.
+During the Yuan and Ming dynasties, a group of pen making experts emerged in Huzhou.
+They included Wu Yunhui, Feng Yingke, Lu Wenbao, Zhang Tianxi, and others.
+Huzhou has been the center of Chinese brush making since the Qing dynasty.
+At the same time, many famous brushes were produced in other places, such as the Ruyang Liu brush in Henan province, the Li Dinghe brush in Shanghai, and the Wu Yunhui in Jiangxi province.

 Ink wash painting brushes are similar to the brushes used for calligraphy and are traditionally made from bamboo with goat, cattle, horse, sheep, rabbit, marten, badger, deer, boar and wolf hair.
 The brush hairs are tapered to a fine point, a feature vital to the style of wash paintings.

 Different brushes have different qualities.
 A small wolf-hair brush that is tapered to a fine point can deliver an even thin line of ink (much like a pen).
 A large wool brush (one variation called the 'big cloud') can hold a large volume of water and ink.
 When the big cloud brush rains down upon the paper, it delivers a graded swath of ink encompassing myriad shades of gray to black.